autarch/blog.urth.org/content/posts/2016-02-07-hacking-on-perl-6-rakudo-and-roast.md

 All the tests passed, so I think I fixed it.

-Overall, this wasn&#8217;t too hard.
+Overall, this wasn't too hard.
 Because much of Perl 6 is either written in Perl 6 or in NQP (a subset of Perl 6), fixing the core can be much easier than with many other languages, especially most dynamic languages which are implemented in C.

  [1]: https://rt.perl.org/Ticket/Display.html?id=126873
  [2]: https://github.com/perl6/roast